celo-org/celo-monorepo/packages/docs/command-line-interface/validator.md

 ### Requirements

 List the Locked Gold requirements for registering a Validator.
-This consists of a value, which is the amount of Celo Gold that needs to be locked in order to register, and a duration, which is the amount of time that Gold must stay locked following the deregistration of the Validator.
+This consists of a value, which is the amount of CELO that needs to be locked in order to register, and a duration, which is the amount of time that CELO must stay locked following the deregistration of the Validator.

 ```
 USAGE